 The official version of your thesis/dissertation is the electronic version, known as the ETD (for electronic thesis or dissertation).
-The university has established minimal requirements as outlined in ADV Form 11 with examples in ADV Form 11a .
-The college has additional requirements defining the formatting of the table of contents, chapter headings, etc. These requirements are defined by the format in the example documents at the bottom of the page.
+The university has established minimal requirements as outlined in ADV Form 11 with examples in ADV Form 11a.
+The college has additional requirements defining the formatting of the table of contents, chapter headings, and other elements.
+These requirements are defined by the format in the example documents at the bottom of the page.

 The elements of the thesis/dissertation are

 - List of Tables (optional — include only if there are tables)

 - List of Figures (optional — include only if there are figures)

 - Nomenclature (optional)